mkuzmick/watch-together/documentation/documentation/3-getting-started-slack-app.md

 ### Next, we will learn how to use the hook to send any word we want into slack.
 1. Navigate back to `slack.js` in Atom.
 Hit enter after ``console.log(`the word is ${req.params.myword}`);`` and type `//send that word to slack` on the new line.
 2. Open [https://slack.dev/node-slack-sdk/](https://slack.dev/node-slack-sdk/) in your internet browser.
 3. Click "Incoming Webhooks" in the left menu.
+This will give us a way of sending a single message to a single channel.
+This is note infinitely useful, but definitely useful for some things.
+The media team uses this for their file renaming scripts, for example.
+If you want to be notified that files are being renamed, we fire off this sl
 4.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzOTQyMTc5NzAsLTE1NTU2NDU1MjcsNz
+eyJoaXN0b3J5IjpbMTk4OTUwNDM0MiwtMTU1NTY0NTUyNyw3ND
-Q4NDU1NTUxLDk5MDQxMTk4LC0xNjA3OTM3OTcyLC0xMzU2ODUy
+g0NTU1NTEsOTkwNDExOTgsLTE2MDc5Mzc5NzIsLTEzNTY4NTIw
-MDQxLDE3NjAyMzcxNzFdfQ==
+NDEsMTc2MDIzNzE3MV19
 -->